Records officers who blew whistle about Seattle mayor’s missing texts file $5 million claims against city

 “I do want to note that while I agree Ms. Chen’s actions here did not comport with the PRA, I believe it would be deeply unfair to define Ms. Chen by these actions,” the mayor added.

 “During her tenure, Ms. Chen has provided invaluable work and dedicated service to the City.
-This is particularly true over the last 16 months of historical challenges for our City,” Durkan added.
+This is particularly true over the last 16 months of historical challenges for our City,” Durkan said.

 The claims filed by Irwin and Ferreiro allege they were demanded to “perform illegal acts” and were “subjected to scorn, ridicule, abuse and hostility from Ms. Chen and managers” in retaliation for their trying to comply with the PRA.